| UPDATED: 4-9-2008 |

 Photo courtesy of Louis Ruf, 1500 23rd St., Parkersburg WV 26101.

-The old brewery is now the Daley Storage Building.
+The old brewery was later the Daley Storage Building until being razed in the 2000s.

 Photo by Tony Kemp, The Parkersburg News.